lookeypl/lkCommon/README.md

 in some way).

 lkCommon library is split into various categories, each contains a set of modules available for use:
+* `Allocators` - Collection of custom memory allocation routines, mostly done for speed
+  * `Memory` - Template for wrapping available Allocators and their functionalities into one interface.
+  * `MemoryObject` - Simple template overriding new/delete operators, forcing given object to be allocated using `Memory`.
+  * `ArenaAllocator` - Allocator speeding up allocating multiple small objects by using large memory arenas.
 * `Math` - Various collection of math-related modules.
   * `Average` - Template for calculating an average of given type.
   * `Constants` - Various constants used throughout Math modules.